 Pleasantville Phone: (914) 773-3664

 How Does It Work?

-Turnitin assignments can be created and posted in Blackboard.
-An Originality Report is generated for each individual student submission.
-The Turnitin Assignment Inbox synchronizes with the Blackboard Grade Center, so instructors can review and grade submissions all in one place.
+Turnitin can be enabled for assignments in Brightspace/CLASSES.
+A Similarity Report is generated for each individual student submission.
+The Turnitin Assignment Inbox can synchronize with the Brightspace/CLASSES Grades tool, so instructors can review and grade submissions all in one place.

 - Include a syllabus statement notifying students that Turnitin will be used as an assessment tool and make your plagiarism policy clear from the onset of your course.